Pricing Data

 Use these draft labor categories: Project Manager, Building Automation Systems Specialist, Controls Technician, Cybersecurity Analyst, and Technical Writer.
 Show comparable labor categories, education or clearance assumptions where available, rate ranges, where our rates would sit in the market, and which rates need more support before review.Search line items

-Use this component when awarded state or local line-item evidence is the right pricing source.
+Use this workflow when awarded state or local line-item evidence is the right pricing source.
 GovTribe AI can look for historical unit prices, quantities, line descriptions, parent award context, categories, states, and comparable purchasing patterns.

 This is valuable for supply, software, service, staffing, or implementation categories where actual awarded line items may be more persuasive than a wage table or labor ceiling benchmark.